networktocode/network-importer/docs/getting_started.md

 # Directory where the configurations can be find, organized in Batfish format
 # configs_directory= "configs"

+backend = "nautobot"            # Valid options are ["nautobot", "netbox"]

 [inventory]
-# Limit the scope of the inventory to a subset of devices
-# Accept any parameters supported by NetBox devices API
-# filter = "site=nyc,role=router"
-# filter = ""

 # Define a list of supported platform,
 # if defined all devices without platform or with a different platforms will be removed from the inventory
 # supported_platforms = [ "cisco_ios", "cisco_nxos" ]

-[netbox]
+[inventory.settings]
-# The information to connect to NetBox needs to be provided, either in the config file or as environment variables
+# The information to connect to Nautobot needs to be provided, either in the config file or as environment variables
+# These settings are specific to the Nautobot inventory, please check the documentation of your inventory for the
+# exist list of of available settings.
-address = "http://localhost:8080"                   # Alternative Env Variable : NETBOX_ADDRESS
+address = "http://localhost:8080"                   # Alternative Env Variable : NAUTOBOT_ADDRESS
-token = "113954578a441fbe487e359805cd2cb6e9c7d317"  # Alternative Env Variable : NETBOX_TOKEN
+token = "113954578a441fbe487e359805cd2cb6e9c7d317"  # Alternative Env Variable : NAUTOBOT_TOKEN
-verify_ssl = true                                   # Alternative Env Variable : NETBOX_VERIFY_SSL
+verify_ssl = true                                   # Alternative Env Variable : NAUTOBOT_VERIFY_SSL

 [network]
 # To be able to pull live information from the devices, the credential information needs to be provided